susmit31/obsidian/Bangla.md

 - The best way to find yourself is to lose yourself in the service of others - *Mahatma Gandhi*
 - The true meaning of life is to plant trees, under whose shade you do not expect to sit - *Nelson Henderson*
 - Someone is sitting in the shade today because someone planted a tree a long time ago - *Warren Buffett*
+- What you do speaks so loud that I cannot hear what you say - *Ralph Waldo Emerson*

 ### Belittling
 - To belittle, you have to be little - *Khalil Gibran*
 -

+### Character
+- Be more concerned with your character than your reputation, because your character is what you really are, while your reputation is merely what others think you are - *John Wooden*
+- When wealth is lost, nothing is lost; when health is lost, something is lost; when character is lost, all is lost - *Billy Graham*